dhana0123/bellu_sellar_onboarding/replit.md

-# Bellu Kart Seller Onboarding Platform
+# Bellu Seller Onboarding Platform

 ## Overview

-This is a production-ready full-stack web application built for Bellu Kart's seller onboarding platform.
-The application allows D2C brands to activate Bellu Kart's 10-minute delivery infrastructure without creating a storefront.
-It features a modern React frontend with a Node.js/Express backend, MongoDB database integration via Mongoose, and Brevo email verification service.
+This is a production-ready full-stack web application built for Bellu's seller onboarding platform.
+The application allows D2C brands to activate Bellu's 10-minute delivery infrastructure without creating a storefront.
+It features a modern React frontend with a Node.js/Express backend, PostgreSQL database integration via Drizzle ORM, and Brevo email verification service.

-**Current Status**: ✅ Complete with email verification flow using Brevo, premium dark UI (Ola/Uber-inspired), and simplified 2-step onboarding process.
+**Current Status**: ✅ Complete with email verification flow using Brevo, professional tech company UI (black background, white buttons), and simplified 2-step onboarding process.
+Successfully migrated from MongoDB to PostgreSQL for Replit compatibility.

 ## User Preferences